rogithsaravanank/Prepping/Prepping/notes/Questions.md

     Child constructor called

     ```
-5. return type using overloading
+5. return type using overloading --> No java does not support return type overloading
 6. sample(String name), sample(Object) --> sample(null) will call objects--> sample("String") will call the string method
-7. PagingRepository vs JPARepository in Spring
+7. PagingRepository --> provides pagination to list of all entities vs JPARepository in Spring --> it extends PagingRepository and provides pagination to list of all entities with some xtra methods
-8. try with resources
+8. Try With Resources --> it is used to close the resources automatically

 #### Managerial Ques